AyanSinhaMahapatra/AyanSinhaMahapatra.github.io/_posts/Tech_Writings/2019-06-15-tech-writings-django-vs-flask.md

 # Useful Links

 These are some helpful links for further research.
+These post is a compilation of all these resources and my own experience.

 1. [Django Documentation](https://docs.djangoproject.com/en/2.2/topics/)
 2. [Flask Documentation](http://flask.pocoo.org/docs/1.0/)